 Cost: The Hidden Token Bill

 NovelCrafter's subscription starts around $10/month.
 This is genuinely affordable.
 But it doesn't include AI usage.
 You pay for tokens separately through your API provider.
-For a fiction author doing intensive daily work — generating scenes, editing chapters, running consistency checks — API costs typically run $30 to $100 per month depending on the model and usage volume.
-Claude Opus, the highest-quality model, is particularly expensive at scale.
+For a fiction author doing intensive daily work, generating scenes, editing chapters, running consistency checks, API costs typically run $30 to $100 per month depending on the model and usage volume.
+The strongest models are particularly expensive at scale.

-EPOS-AI's all-inclusive pricing starts at $29/month (Starter) and goes to $149/month (Studio).
+EPOS-AI's all-inclusive pricing starts at $29/month (Starter) and goes to $99/month (Studio).
 There are no additional API costs.
-The fair-use token limits are generous: 375,000 tokens/month for Starter, 1.3 million for Professional, 3.5 million for Studio.
+The monthly word allowances are 450,000 for Starter, 1,125,000 for Professional, and 2,250,000 for Studio.
 For most authors, even Starter covers daily writing sessions without hitting limits.

 NovelCrafter is an excellent tool for technically minded authors who want granular control over every aspect of their AI interaction.
 If you enjoy prompt engineering, want to switch between different AI models mid-project, or need to run local models for privacy or cost reasons, NovelCrafter's flexibility is unmatched.
 Its scene beat system is also strong for authors who plan in fine detail before writing.